 Harvesting Summer Flounder

 Commercial fishermen mainly use bottom trawls to harvest summer flounder, fishing offshore in the winter and inshore in the summer.
 Bottom trawls contact the bottom and can impact bottom habitats; however, summer flounder are most common on sandy bottoms, which are more resilient than other habitat types to the impacts of fishing gear.
 Bottom trawls can unintentionally catch sea turtles.
 Since 1992, all vessels fishing for summer flounder with bottom trawls off Virginia and North Carolina have been required to use NOAA Fisheries-approved Turtle Excluder Devices (TEDs) in their nets.
-A TED is a grid of bars with an opening either at the top or the bottom of the trawl net that allows larger animals such as turtles and sharks to escape.
+A TED is a sorting grid that is sewn into a trawl net to allow fish to pass through to the back of the net, but prevents larger animals, such as turtles and sharks, from passing through by allowing them to escape through flaps above or below the TED.
 Management measures also require the mesh on fishing nets to be a certain size to prevent bycatch of juvenile summer flounder and other species.

 Who’s in charge?
-The Atlantic States Marine Fisheries Commission and the Mid-Atlantic Fishery Management Council cooperatively develop fishery regulations for summer flounder because significant catch of these species comes from both state waters (0-3 miles offshore) and federal waters (3-200 miles offshore); NOAA Fisheries implements and enforces these regulations.
+The Atlantic States Marine Fisheries Commission and the Mid-Atlantic Fishery Management Council cooperatively develop fishery regulations for summer flounder because significant catch of these species comes from both state waters (0-3 miles offshore) and federal waters (3-200 miles offshore).
+NOAA Fisheries implements and enforces these regulations in federal waters.

 Current management: Summer Flounder, Scup, and Black Sea Bass Fishery Management Plan.